chrisvdm/rwsdk-notes-app-tutorial/README.md

 pnpm run release
 ```

-Sometimes it takes a few hours for the DO to work on Cloudflare but yeah it'll show up.
+Sometimes it takes a few hours for the DO to work on Cloudflare.
+So we might get an error at first but after a while it should work just as it does locally.